 Learning about prostate cancer can help you make important lifestyle choices designed to lower your risks, and if you are diagnosed, it may help you make more informed decisions about your care.
 So consider the key facts below.

-new prostate cancer cases will be diagnosed.
+new prostate cancer cases will be diagnosed in 2018.

 men in the United States are prostate cancer survivors.